jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 It’s a terrible way to lose, and it was live for the whole world to see.
 My opponent was simply that better fighter that night.
 It wasn't even a close fight.

-Yeah it’s awful, but it’s part of life.
-I move on and I become better from it.
-My primary purpose in life, above boxing, is to take what I experience the hard way and break it down so that people may learn from it the easy way.
+Yeah, it’s awful, but it’s part of life.
+I move on, and I become better from it.
+Above boxing, my primary purpose in life is to take what I experience the hard way and break it down so that people may learn from it the easy way.

 I’ve spent the last week piecing together notes on my reaction to this event.